dealingwith/poole/_posts/2013-02-04-weeks-seven.markdown

 Oh how the weeks are flying by!
 I've wanted to blog but have had too many things in the air at one time.
 A development contract, some bartered web design work, the new record, two different side projects.
 And tomorrow my wife gets her picture taken for a feature in [D Moms](http://moms.dmagazine.com/category/moms-we-love/).

-Still not a lot to share about any of those things in said air.
-But I do want to share [this talk](https://vimeo.com/39441590) by one of my favorite people, [Aaron Draplin](http://draplin.com/).
-If you want to be inspired, love awesome people and aren't put off by a lot of salty language, spend an hour with this little gem:
+Still not a lot to share about any of those things in said air. ~~But I do want to share this talk by one of my favorite people, [Aaron Draplin](http://draplin.com/).
+If you want to be inspired, love awesome people and aren't put off by a lot of salty language, spend an hour with this little gem:~~ (`dead link`)

-<iframe src="http://player.vimeo.com/video/39441590" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 ### Sobriety